arcjun01/ramblebot/README.md

 # ramblebot
+Started reading this file and adding some words to push this repo in GitHub

 A project to exercise Java, JUnit, git, GitHub, and code-reading skills.
 Students will create a language model to generate text.